A Horse with No Name: Cover versions

+In 1972, Swedish band Family Four released "En Häst Utan Namn" on their album Picknick.

 The Danish rock band D-A-D covered "A Horse with No Name" on their second studio album D.A.D.
 Draws a Circle (1987).
 It is their first and only cover version.

 In 2025, English pop singer Limahl of Kajagoogoo covered the song.
 It entered the Heritage Charts in March, and by mid-April reached the No. 2 position.

+In media

+The song appears in the 2004 video game Grand Theft Auto: San Andreas as part of the radio station K-DST.

+The song appears in Breaking Bad Season 3 episode "Caballo sin Nombre" (Spanish for "A Horse with No Name"), in a scene where Walter White drives through a desert.
+Bunnell said the episode was his favourite time a show or movie featured one of his songs.
+The song was later featured in a limited-edition vinyl box to celebrate the show's 10-year anniversary.